 A common open interface (API) to each domain controller and or management system is pre-requisite for network operators to control multi-vendor and multi-domain networks and enable also service provisioning coordination/automation.
 This can be achieved by using standardized YANG models, used together with an appropriate protocol (e.g., [RESTCONF]).

-This document describes key use cases for analyzing the applicability of the existing models defined by the IETF for transport networks.
-The intention of this document is to become an applicability statement that provides detailed descriptions of how IETF transport models are applied to solve the described use cases and requirements.
+This document describes key use cases for analyzing the applicability of the models defined by the IETF for transport networks.
+The intention of this document is to provide the base reference scenarios for applicability statements that will describe in details how IETF transport models are applied to solve the described use cases and requirements.

 Scope of this document